 Pages allow you to manage non-blog content easily, so for example you could have a static “About” page that you manage through WordPress.
 On our website, “pages” are the links across the top gray bar.

 There are literally hundreds of plugins that extend what WordPress does, so the actual functionality is nearly limitless.
-Our favorite plugins include Twitter integration, eCommerce solutions, Membership management platforms and advanced photo galleries.
+My favorite plugins include Twitter integration, eCommerce solutions, Membership management platforms and advanced photo galleries.

 Blocks of content and mini interactive features that can be placed on the sides or bottom of your template.
-See the right column of our site for examples.
+See the right column of my site for examples.

 Visitors to your site can leave comments on individual entries, and through Trackback or Pingback can comment on their own site.
 You can enable or disable comments on a per-post basis.

 Out of the box WordPress comes with very robust tools such as an integrated blacklist and open proxy checker to manage and eliminate comment spam on your blog, and there is also a rich array of plugins that can take this functionality a step further.

 WordPress has a built-in user registration system that (if you choose) can allow people to register and maintain profiles and leave authenticated comments on your blog.
 You can optionally close comments for non-registered users.
 There are also plugins that hide posts from lower level users.

 If you’ve dealt with systems that convert new lines to line breaks before you know why they have a bad name: if you have any sort of HTML they butcher it by putting tags after every new line indiscriminately, breaking your formatting and validation.
 The function for this intelligently avoids places where you already have breaks and block-level HTML tags, so you can leave it on without worrying about it breaking your code.

 WordPress’ highly advanced user system allows up to 10 levels of users, with different levels having different (and configurable) privileges with regard to publishing, editing, options, and other users.